sharmine-s/sql-databases/challenges/01_setting_up_project.md

 * **A class `DatabaseConnection`**
   This class acts as a thin layer with methods to connect to PostgreSQL and send SQL queries to it.

 [To set up your project follow this guide.](../pills/setting_up_database_project.md)

 Then move on to the next step.

 ## The `DatabaseConnection` class

+Let's focus for a bit on the `DatabaseConnection` class:

 ```ruby
 # file: lib/database_connection.rb